miwipe/ngsLCA/README.md

 bowtie2 --threads 10 -k 5000 -x refseq_plastids/plastids -U fastq_file.fq --no-unal | samtools view -bS - > file_name.database_name.bam
 ```

-4. If more than one database have been used as reference all resulting bam files needs to be merged and sorted using samtools (important as the LCA assumes that all unique readIDs are aligned next to each other).
+4. If more than one database has been used as reference all resulting bam files needs to be merged and sorted using samtools (important as the LCA assumes that all unique readIDs are aligned next to each other).
 See example below:

 ```
 samtools merge -@ 10 -n merged.out.bam *.bam